 Golden Retriever Buyer’s Guide

-Watch out for those breeders who advertise ‘rare’ breeds of golden retrievers with a different coat color.
+Watch out for those breeders who advertise ‘rare’ breeds of Golden Retrievers with different coat colors.
 They often charge higher prices when in fact these different coat color breeds are not really rare.

-Before you get yourself a golden retriever, decide on whether you’re going to get a puppy or an adult.
+Before you get yourself a Golden Retriever, decide on whether you’re going to get a puppy or an adult.
 If you’re going to get a puppy, you need to have extra patience in taking care of them.

-Golden retrievers get easily sad if they’re alone for long periods of time.
+They are cuddly and they tend to stick like glue with their owners wherever they go and they get easily sad if they’re alone for long periods of time.
 If you’re going to work for long hours, make sure you’ll have someone to take care of your pet.